awsdocs/amazon-ecs-developer-guide/doc_source/ecs-agent-install.md

 When running the Amazon ECS container agent, `ecs-init` will create the container agent container with the `host` network mode\.
 This is the only supported network mode for the container agent container\.

 This enables you to block access to the [Amazon EC2 instance metadata service endpoint](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html) \(`http://169.254.169.254`\) for the containers started by the container agent\.
 This ensures that containers cannot access IAM role credentials from the container instance profile and enforces that tasks use only the IAM task role credentials\.
-For more information, see [IAM Roles for Tasks](task-iam-roles.md)\.
+For more information, see [IAM roles for tasks](task-iam-roles.md)\.

 This also makes it so the container agent doesn't contend for connections and network traffic on the `docker0` bridge\.